 Traditionally when the term “Nat Rep” is used for research carried out in the UK, characteristics that are included as standard are age, gender, region, and social grade.

-MRS’ current best practice recommendation is that the characteristics required to be genuinely representative of the current UK population, and therefore truly representative, are the following: age, gender identity, region, social grade, ethnicity, sexual orientation, and physical disability and/or mental health conditions.
-The release of the 2021 census data will provide national data on all these characteristics.
+MRS’ current best practice recommendation is that the characteristics required to be genuinely representative of the current UK population, and therefore truly representative, are the following: age, gender, region, social grade, ethnicity, sexual orientation, and physical disability and/or mental health conditions.
+The 2021 census data provides national data on all these characteristics.

 When research projects are undertaken with a Nat Rep sample requirement, all stakeholders should have complete clarity and transparency on which characteristics are to be used within the specific research methodology being deployed to define samples as nationally representative.
 The characteristics used to define Nat Rep must be reported as required by the MRS Code of Conduct reporting requirements.